MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Prepare-organizational-data.md

  * [Identify trends that you want to analyze](#identify-trends-that-you-want-to-analyze): Decide what trends you need to learn about to improve efficiency at work.
 From this, you can better choose what organizational data to use.
  * [Know what data to include](#know-what-data-to-include): A few data attributes are required, and many are optional.
 Among the optional ones, choose those that best serve your analytical purposes.
- * [Get an organizational data export](#get-an-organizational-data-export): Have an admin export the HR data from your organization’s HR system.
+ * [Get an export of organizational data](#get-an-export-of-organizational-data): Have an admin export the HR data from your organization’s HR system.
 Optionally, include line-of-business data, if your analysis requires it.
  * [Structure the organizational data](#structure-the-organizational-data): For your data to validate successfully, you must first structure it correctly in the.csv file that you upload.
  * [Upload the data to Workplace Analytics](#upload-the-data-to-workplace-analytics): After your .csv file is ready, you upload it to Workplace Analytics where, after validation and processing, it becomes available for analysis.